DavideWiest/ContextFlow/README.md

 ### Architectural principles
 - Dependency injection whenever possible
 - Project-wide fluent interface
-- Abstract classes for replacable modules
+- Abstract classes for replaceable modules
-- Private when possible, protected when useful, publicly assessible when necessary
+- Private when possible, protected when useful, publicly accessible when necessary

 # What is this good for?
 LLMs are only as useful as how well they are used.